ComPHPPuebla/slim-modules/docs/argument-converters.md

 Any converter function must return an `array` with the arguments that will be passed to your controller.
-In the example above we removed an unnecessary argument, but we can replace the arguments completely.
+In the example above we removed an unnecessary argument, but we can customize the arguments completely.

-## Replacing arguments
+## Custom arguments

 Suppose you have a controller in your catalog to search products.
 This controller uses the product category and a group of keywords separated by spaces to perform the